 The culture sector is, increasingly, a source of job creation, contributing to growth in Europe.
-The culture sector is also an excellent conduit for improving relations between Member States, as well as furthering social inclusion.
+The culture sector is also an excellent conduit for promoting social inclusion and supporting cultural diversity.

-The Agenda thus contributes to both the Europe 2020 strategy for growth and jobs, and satisfying Europe's commitments to international agreements, such as the United Nations convention on culture.
+The Agenda thus contributes to both the Europe 2020 strategy for growth and jobs

 What has been done so far?

-These programmes are complemented through regular reports, studies, and data-gathering, designed to provide up-to-date, relevant information on the culture sector and the economy of culture.
+English (en) , and data-gathering designed to provide up-to-date, relevant information on the culture sector and the economy of culture.

 What are the next steps?

-The Creative Europe programme, until 2020, will provide the major impetus for the culture sector, while the Work Plan for Culture, set to run until the end of 2014, will set the direction.
+The Creative Europe programme, until 2020, is the main source of EU funding for the culture sector.
+It also supports policy work undertaken in the framework of the Work Plan for Culture, which runs until the end of 2018.

-The Work Plan will, subsequently, be evaluated, revised, and re-launched, on the basis of the findings and discussions between the Member States.
+In 2016, there will be a mid-term review of the Work Plan, which will subsequently be evaluated and revised on the basis of the review's findings and discussions between the Member States.